 What we offer is simple – clothing collection from your doorstep.
 We deliver a collection bag through your door, then pick up your donation a few days later.
 It’s a great way of supporting charities without giving cash or signing up for a direct debit, and with over 300,0001 tonnes of textiles thrown away in the UK every year, the environmental benefits are plain to see.

 Here at Clothes Aid we pride ourselves on being fully transparent and follow industry guidance and best practice.
 The future of fundraising is an issue that is important to us, which is why we’ve paid the necessary levies to join the Fundraising Regulator, the Institute of Fundraising (IoF).
 Being members of the Fundraising Regulator, we follow the Code of Fundraising Practice without exception.
-We are also governed by UK fundraising regulations concerning licencing and charity acts and by UK Charity Commission regulations concerning the collection and sale of used clothing.
+We are also governed by UK fundraising regulations concerning licensing and charity acts and by UK Charity Commission regulations concerning the collection and sale of used clothing.

 Please feel free to read more on the history of Clothes Aid or find out more about our fantastic industry partners and partner charities.